Castle Campbell: 16th century

-In the 16th century, the 4th Earl of Argyll (d.1558) embraced the cause of religious Reformation, and became one of the leading Protestant lords of his day.
-His family supported the Calvinist preacher John Knox while he was in Scotland in the 1550s.
-Knox visited Castle Campbell and preached there, some time in 1556.
+In the 16th century, the 4th Earl of Argyll (d.1558), embraced the cause of religious Reformation, and became one of the leading Protestant lords of his days.
+His family supported the Calvinist preacher John Knox, while he was in Scotland in the 1550s.
+Knox visited Castle Campbell and preached there, sometime in 1556.
 In January 1563 Mary, Queen of Scots, stayed at Castle Campbell for three days on the occasion of the marriage of Margaret, sister to the 5th Earl of Argyll, and James Stewart, Lord Doune.
-The celebrations involved a masque with courtiers and musicians dressed as shepherds.
+The celebrations involved a masque with courtiers and musicians dressed as shepherds and playing lutes.
 John Knox disapproved of the dancing.
 Knox came in person to Castle Campbell again in February 1564 and met the Earl of Argyll.

-Following the marriage of Queen Mary and Lord Darnley in 1565 Argyll joined other Protestant lords in the rebellion called the Chaseabout Raid.
+It was said the Earl of Moray and the Earl of Argyll plotted to capture Queen Mary and Lord Darnley as they returned to Edinburgh from Perth in July 1565 riding by Loch Leven.
+Mary would have been imprisoned in Lochleven Castle or at St Andrews Castle and Darnley taken to Castle Campbell to prevent their marriage.
+Following the marriage of Mary and Darnley in 1565 Argyll joined other Protestant lords in the rebellion called the Chaseabout Raid.
 Mary and Darnley received the surrender of Castle Campbell.

-Colin Campbell, 6th Earl of Argyll and his wife Agnes Keith had 18 pieces of tapestry decorating the castle in 1584.
-In the more peaceful 1590s Archibald Campbell, 7th Earl of Argyll, rebuilt the east range of the castle to link the south range with refurbished guest chambers in the tower.
+Colin Campbell, 6th Earl of Argyll and his wife Agnes Keith had 18 pieces of tapestry, decorating the castle in 1584.
+In the more peaceful 1590s, Archibald Campbell 7th Earl of Argyll, rebuilt the east range of the castle to link the south range with refurbished guest chambers in the tower.
 The new work consisted of a fine two-arched loggia facing the courtyard, with a façade of polished ashlar masonry above.
 Behind this were galleries, fashionable additions to the accommodation within the castle, and new stairs to north and south.
 The east range has been compared to the north courtyard façade at Crichton Castle which was erected around the same time.
-An inventory made in 1595 records the furniture, tapestries, carpets and other items in each room of the castle, including a total of 47 beds.
+An inventory made in 1595, records the furniture, tapestries, carpets and other items in each room of the castle, including a total of 47 beds.

-In 1590 James VI of Scotland was displeased with the captain of the castle, Alexander Menteith, Chamberlain of Campbell, who had released a condemned prisoner Henry Mersair, found guilty of fire-raising, murder, slaughter, and other crimes.
+In 1590, James VI of Scotland was displeased with the captain of the castle, Alexander Menteith, Chamberlain of Campbell, who had released a condemned prisoner Henry Mersair, found guilty of fire-raising, murder, slaughter, and other crimes.
 Mersair was given a horse in the nearby village of Fossoway to make good his escape.
 Agnes Douglas, Countess of Argyll imprisoned Thomas Alexander of Balruidy in the castle, and claimed he was a sheep rustler.
+To keep the castle warm, the Earl of Argyll made arrangements in 1605 with his tenants to have coal brought from pits at Sauchie.